-According to this review on NCBI, the lactose content of milk products reduces significantly after it has been fermented.
+According to the NCBI, the lactose content in milk products reduces significantly after being fermented.
 In one of the trials, a yogurt fermented for 11 days contained 2.3g lactose per 100g lactose, whereas the nonfermented milk contained 4.8g lactose per 100g.

-Fermented milk products may also have a therapeutic effect on the gut.
-It’s thought that the live bacteria (probiotics) in fermented milk products may also help to soothe and strengthen the gut – thereby improving digestion and potentially making it easier to digest lactose in the long term.
+Also, fermented milk products may have a therapeutic effect on the gut.
+It’s thought that the live bacteria (probiotics) in fermented milk products may soothe and strengthen the gut, thereby improving digestion and making it easier to digest lactose in the long term.

-If you do choose to offer your cat some yogurt (or another fermented product), follow these tips:
+If you offer your cat some yogurt (or another fermented product), follow these tips:

 - Make sure the yogurt doesn’t have any added sugar or salt.

 - Offer your cat one teaspoon of yogurt.
-Wait 24 hours to see if any symptoms occur (check your cat’s litter box to see if their poop still looks normal).
-If any negative symptoms occur, do not offer this food to your cat again.
+Wait 24 hours to see if any symptoms occur.
+Check your cat’s litter box to see if their poop still looks normal.
+If not, don’t offer this food again.

-- If your cat enjoys and can digest the yogurt, remember it should only be given as an occasional treat.
-1-2 tablespoons once a week would be considered acceptable.
+- If your cat can digest yogurt, 1-2 tablespoons a week is considered acceptable.

-- Sugar – “Sweetened” plant milk should never be given to cats, even in tiny amounts, as it contains too much sugar.
-Too much sugar can lead to weight gain, tooth decay, diabetes, and gastrointestinal problems.
+- Sugar – Sweetened plant milk should never be given to cats, even in tiny amounts, as it contains too much sugar.
+This can lead to weight gain, tooth decay, diabetes, and gastrointestinal problems.

 - Oils & Thickeners– Cats may struggle to digest the oils and thickeners (such as vegetable oil and carrageenan) found in some of the cheaper types of plant milk.
 This may lead to diarrhea.